 If your business is temporarily unable to trade

-You must keep evidence if your business has been unable to trade due to coronavirus, such as:
+You must keep evidence if your business has been unable to trade due to COVID-19, such as:

 - a record of dates where you had to close due to government restrictions

 - NHS testing and tracing communications - if you’ve been instructed to self-isolate in-line with NHS guidelines and are unable to work from home

 - a letter or email from the NHS asking you to shield

 - test results if you've been diagnosed with COVID-19

 - letters or emails from your child's school with information on closures or reduced hours